Veridium/bops-heroku-demo/README.md

 Open the Veridium Authenticator app on your mobile device

 ## Heroku or Local Build
-On Heroku
+If using Heroku: <br/>
-    On a PC/Mac - open a browser to your heroku app
+    On a PC/Mac, open a browser to your heroku app

-On local build
+If on local build: <br/>
-     On a PC/Mac - open a browser to http://localhost:3000
+     On a PC/Mac, open a browser to http://localhost:3000

 Click "Log in" on the web site via your browser and choose Authentication Method